Better bounds on finite-order Grothendieck constants: Introduction

 For Grothendieck constants of higher orders, the link with quantum nonlocality remains~\cite{AGT06,VP08}.
 However, the bounds on their values have been less studied and are less tight~\cite{Kri79,FR94,Ver08,BBT11,HLZ+15,DBV17}.
 There are quite a few difficulties that explain this relative scarcity of results, many of them being manifestations of the curse of dimensionality.
 Finding suitable high-dimensional ansätze indeed becomes increasingly hard and resulting instances involve sizes that rapidly become intractable.

 In this article, we combine the recent projection technique from~\cite{DIB+23} with the powerful solver developed in~\cite{DBV17} to obtain better lower bounds on $\KG{d}{}$ for $3\leq d\leq9$.
 Following~\cite{FR94}, we also consider symmetric structures in high dimensions emerging from highly symmetric line packings~\cite{FJM18} to suggest even better bounds on $\KG{4}{}$, $\KG{7}{}$, and $\KG{8}{}$, that we unfortunately cannot prove as they involve optimisation problems that we only solve heuristically.
-We also consider the generalised Grothendieck constants $\KG{d}{2}$ and interpret them as the advantage of $d$-dimensional quantum mechanics over real quantum mechanics, a fact that was already studied in~\cite{VP08,VP09}, but recently received more attention through the powerful results of~\cite{RTW+21}.
+We also consider the generalised Grothendieck constants $\KG{d}{2}$ and interpret them as the advantage of $d$-dimensional quantum mechanics over real qubit quantum mechanics, a fact that was already studied in~\cite{VP08,VP09}.
 Our bounds on $\KG{d}{}$ are analytical, while those on $\KG{d}{2}$ strongly rely on numerical methods: we post-process the upper bound on $\KG{3}{2}$ to convert it into an exact result, but the lower bounds remain inaccurate.

 We first formally define the constants we want to bound in \cref{sec:preliminaries} before presenting in \cref{sec:KGd_low} our method and main results on lower bounds on $\KG{d}{}$, summarised in \cref{tab:sym,tab:asy}.
 Then we turn to generalised constants in \cref{sec:KGd2}, where we review existing bounds before deriving ours, which are particularly tight on the value of $\KG{3}{2}$.
 Finally, we recall the connection with quantum mechanics in \cref{sec:quantum} and conclude in \cref{sec:discussion}.